clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 			$ vncserver -list

 	#.
 Terminate it with the :command:`vncserver -kill` command followed by a colon
-		and then the display ID.
+		and the display ID.

 		.. code-block:: console

 			$ vncserver -kill :[display ID]

-*	For `Method 3`, only the system administrator can stop and disable the VNC service with these commands:
+*	For `Method 3`, only the system administrator can stop and disable the VNC service by using these commands:

 		.. code-block:: console